Arcane SC regulations could hinder hospitals’ response amid Coronavirus outbreak

 Nonetheless, as of this writing, South Carolina’s Department of Health and Environmental Control (DHEC) has not issued CONs for those additional bed capacity requests through the normal process timeline or waived existing bed limits in the face of the crisis.

 Palmetto Promise has long advocated for repealing South Carolina’s CON laws.
-Hospitals should not require government permission slip to add beds to their facilities.
+Hospitals should not require a government permission slip to add beds to their facilities.
 Now, it’s even more critical during this epidemic to cut through government red tape inhibiting essential emergency response.

 As other states take action, will South Carolina find a way to waive potentially life-threatening CON regulations in response to more and more coronavirus cases?

-We will keep you updated as this story develops
+We will keep you updated as this story develops.